systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

 In this example, the total number of EC2 Instances that will be deployed is equal to the total number of private subnets multiplied by the `instances_per_subnet` variable.
 Which subnet a given instance is configured for will be decided by the 'modulo' (the remainder after division) of the total number of subnets.
-The goal here is to have an even distribution of instances per subnet.
-While this code works, it's a good example of the kind of complexity inherent in writing HCL.
+The goal here is to achieve an even distribution of instances across subnets.
+While this code works, it's a good example of the inherent complexity of writing HCL.
 As your needs grow more complex, the language itself can become a barrier for people.

 With For Each, things tend to get even more complex: